MikeBishop/quic-samsara/draft-yuan-quic-congestion-data.md

 ## Latest Bandwidth

-The Latest Bandwidth statistic (0xd2) indicates the current throughput of the connection.
+The Latest Bandwidth statistic (0xd2) indicates the current raw throughput of the connection.
 This value is encoded as a variable-length integer measured in kilobits per second (kbps).
 This metric represents the instantaneous sending capacity as perceived by the sender and is a crucial input for congestion control algorithms.

 ## Maximum Bandwidth

-The Maximum Bandwidth statistic (0xd3) indicates the maximum bandwidth sampled within the observation frame period.
+The Maximum Bandwidth statistic (0xd3) indicates the maximum raw throughput sampled within the observation frame period.
 It is encoded as a variable-length integer measured in kilobits per second (kbps).
 This metric provides a view of the peak network capacity observed during the measurement period, which can be useful for understanding the best possible performance on the current network path.

 ## Throughput

-The Throughput statistic (0xd4) indicates the valid throughput for data (excluding retransmissions) within the observation period.
+The Throughput statistic (0xd4) indicates the useful throughput for data (excluding retransmissions) within the observation period.
 It is encoded as a variable-length integer measured in kilobits per second (kbps).
 This metric is a measure of the effective data rate delivered to the receiver's application